 In this article, we’ll show how to set up a class that uses SOLIDWORKS 2019 and Network Licensing.

 SOLIDWORKS Network Licensing requires that you have SolidNetWork License Manager installed and activated on your license server.
-This license server is typically located in either your on-premise network or a private network within Azure.
+This license server is typically located in either your on-premises network or a private network within Azure.
 For more information on how to set up SolidNetWork License Manager on your server, see Installing and Activating a License Manager in the SOLIDWORKS install guide.
-When setting this up, remember the port number and serial number that are used since they'll be needed in later steps.
+Remember the port number and serial number that are used since they'll be needed in later steps.

-Enable the settings described in the table below for the lab account.
-For more information about how to enable marketplace images, see the article on how to specify Marketplace images available to lab creators.
+Enable your lab plan settings as described in the following table.
+For more information about how to enable Azure Marketplace images, see Specify the Azure Marketplace images available to lab creators.

-In addition to Windows 10, SOLIDWORKS supports other versions of Windows.
+SOLIDWORKS supports other versions of Windows besides Windows 10.
 See SOLIDWORKS system requirements for details.